Glng3r/memex/docs/website/Kumar/@shivkumarClayTabletsWeb2013 source.md

 ### Links

-There were some [[Historical Developments]] in organization from Callimachus.
+There were some [[Historical Developments of Library Systems]] in organization from Callimachus.
 The first appearance of any sort of organization was the [[The dictionary catalog]] method.
 [[Computer-based Catalogs]]
 [[Development of Catalogue codes]] by the British and Americans created a foundation for other standards to build on.